Dabolus/webpack-bundle-analyzer/README.md

 <h2 align="center">Troubleshooting</h2>

-### I don't see `gzip` or `parsed` sizes, it only shows `stat` size
+### I don't see `gzip`, `brotli`, or `parsed` sizes, it only shows `stat` size

-It happens when `webpack-bundle-analyzer` analyzes files that don't actually exist in your file system, for example when you work with `webpack-dev-server` that keeps all the files in RAM.
-If you use `webpack-bundle-analyzer` as a plugin you won't get any errors, however if you run it via CLI you get the error message in terminal:
+It happens when `webpack-bundle-analyzer-brotli` analyzes files that don't actually exist in your file system, for example when you work with `webpack-dev-server` that keeps all the files in RAM.
+If you use `webpack-bundle-analyzer-brotli` as a plugin you won't get any errors, however if you run it via CLI you get the error message in terminal:
 ```
 Couldn't parse bundle asset "your_bundle_name.bundle.js".
 Analyzer will use module sizes from stats file.